Money after the wedding—Checklists and tips

 Read time: 3 to 4 minutes

-Congratulations are in order!
-Now that you’re married, may you and your partner enjoy a lifetime of love and happiness—and financial harmony.
+Congratulations!
+Now that you’re married, we wish you and your partner a lifetime of love and happiness—and financial harmony.
+Here are a few tips to help you get started in this new phase of your financial life:

 • Update your info and documents